Recipes

 Instructions

-• Preheat the oven to 350°F (180℃).
+• Preheat the oven to 350°F (177°C).
 Line a large baking sheet with parchment paper.
 Set aside.

-• Make the flax egg: In a small bowl, combine the ground flax seeds and water.
-Let it thicken as you prepare the rest of the recipe.
+• In a small bowl, combine the ground flaxseed and water.
+Let it thicken for a few minutes.

-• In a medium bowl, add the vegan butter, cane sugar and brown sugar.
-Beat together until creamy.
+• In a medium to large bowl, add the vegan butter, brown sugar and granulated sugar.
+Stir until well combined, about 15-30 seconds.

-• Add the vanilla extract and flax egg to the wet mixture and stir to combine.
+• Add the vanilla extract and flaxseed mixture to the wet ingredients.
+Combine.

-• Roll the dough into 12 small balls and place them on the baking sheet, keeping some distance between each cookie.
+• Roll the dough into 12 balls and place them on the prepared baking sheet, keeping some distance between each cookie as they will spread.

 Video